KopiasCsaba/Chataigne-Module-OBS-Websocket-Advanced/README.md

 ![](docs/values.png)

-For example, the `merged.programScene.sceneName` might come from any of these messages: GetSceneList (r), CurrentProgramSceneChanged (r), GetCurrentProgramScene (e) but in any of these inputs it will be also mapped to the mentioned key.
+For example, the `merged.programScene.sceneName` might come from any of these messages: GetSceneList (req), CurrentProgramSceneChanged (event), GetCurrentProgramScene (req) but in any of these inputs it will be also mapped to the mentioned key.

 ## Requests